|

 the reduction in emissions from subsequent processing,

 and the preservation of non-renewable resources.
+The increased awareness of sustainable development gives environmentally

-are based on site, such as an Environmental Management
+A wide variety of facilities are based on site, such

-Centre (EMC), worker
+as the Environmental Management Centre (EMC), worker

 accommodation quarters, infirmary, and both open-air

 and specialized covered storage areas.
-Apart from its

 Once LEYAL is contracted for the recycling of a vessel, and prior